Sexual Abuse and Harassment Policy

 11. Review

 This policy will be reviewed 3 years after it is first implemented.
+The Director of Academics is responsible for implementing the policy throughout the organization.

-12. Collection of Student Data
+13. Collection of Student Data

 Ontario College of Health & Technology shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.
 3 (8), (9) and (10) of Schedule 5 of the Ontario Career Colleges Act, 2005 as amended.

-13. Resources
+14. Resources

 TBD- Appendix 1 lists provincial rape crisis centres which could be provided as resources.